 How diverse is the student body at Berkeley?

 UC Berkeley is an incredibly diverse school with a welcome place for everyone.
-Based on reports from the university’s Office of Planning and Analysis about the class of 2024, the two largest demographics were White students, who accounted for 17% of the class, and Mexican American/Chicano students, who made up 16.4%.
-However, 16.1% of students identified as Chinese, and 11.3% are international students.
+Based on reports from the university’s Office of Planning and Analysis about the class of 2025, 19% of the students identified as Caucasian, 15% identified as Chinese, 14.6% identified as Mexican American/Chicano, and 3.7% identified as African American.
+12.8% are international students.
 No matter which way you look at it, Berkeley is a welcoming place where you’ll experience foreign culture and familiar traditions all in the same day.

 How hard is it to get into Berkeley?